Policy HDR Cotutelle Agreement Procedure

 Scope

-These requirements apply to candidates for the higher degrees by research offered by JCU who wish to their degree to be granted by both JCU and another tertiary institution through a Cotutelle Agreement.
+This procedure applies to candidates for HDR courses offered by James Cook University (JCU) who wish for their degree to be granted by both JCU and another tertiary institution through a Cotutelle Agreement.

 Definitions